-Schedule A - General conditions

-Financial Assurance

-A1: The holder of a new environmental authority must submit the required amount of financial assurance (i.e. a security deposit) to the administering authority prior to carrying out any activities on the mining lease.
-If the holder of the environmental authority submits an application to amend the plan of operations or submits a new plan of operations, they must also submit an application to amend their financial assurance to the administering authority.
+Schedule A - General conditions Financial Assurance A1: The holder of a new environmental authority must submit the required amount of financial assurance (i.e. a security deposit) to the administering authority prior to carrying out any activities on the mining tenement.
 If an application is lodged to transfer the environmental authority to another person or company, the proposed transferee must submit the required financial assurance prior to the transfer taking effect.
-Note 1 -A financial assurance must be calculated in accordance with Form 5 (Schedule of Rehabilitation Costs) and will be subject to a financial discount in accordance with the performance criteria in Appendix 5 (Schedule of Environmental Management Performance).
-Note 2 -Chapter 5, Part 12, Division 2 of the Environmental Protection Act 1994, requires that the holder of the environmental authority gives the administering authority a financial assurance in an acceptable form (i.e. either cash or a bank guarantee) and for the amount calculated in a manner decided by the administering authority.
-When necessary, the holder of the environmental authority must amend the financial assurance under section 302 of the Environmental Protection Act 1994 (e.g. increasing the area of disturbance on the mining lease).
+Note 1 - A financial assurance must be calculated in accordance with the Schedule of Rehabilitation Costs in form 3 schedule of financial assurance.
+Note 2 - Chapter 5, Part 12, Division 2 of the Environmental Protection Act 1994, requires that the holder of the environmental authority gives the administering authority a financial assurance in an acceptable form (i.e. either cash or a bank guarantee) and for the amount calculated in a manner decided by the administering authority.
+When necessary, the holder of the environmental authority must amend the financial assurance under section 302 of the Environmental Protection Act 1994 (e.g. increasing the area of disturbance on the mining claim).
 The holder of the environmental authority must lodge a single financial assurance with the Department of Natural Resources and Mines.
-The financial assurance will consist of two components: (i) An amount to cover the potential costs of rehabilitation of areas disturbed by mining activities (i.e. Department of Environment and Heritage Protection component); and (ii) An amount to cover the potential costs of restoring property improvements disturbed by mining activities and the failure of the tenure holder to pay rents and royalties (i.e. Department of Natural Resources and Mines).
+The financial assurance will consist of two components: (a) An amount to cover the potential costs of rehabilitation of areas disturbed by mining activities (i.e. the Department of Environment and Heritage Protection component); and (b) An amount to cover the potential costs of restoring property improvements disturbed by mining activities and the failure of the tenure holder to pay rents and royalties (i.e. Department of Natural Resources and Mines component).
+Land disturbance A2: The holder of the environmental authority must ensure that the area and duration of disturbance to land, vegetation and watercourses are minimised.
+Note 3 - To minimise the area and duration of disturbance to land, vegetation and watercourses the following measures or similar measures can be used: - where practical, avoid disturbing large and/or mature trees; - select specific trees to be cleared and avoid causing damage to surrounding vegetation; and - where practical, leave the rootstock intact to promote regeneration and regrowth.
+Air quality A3: The holder of the environmental authority must not cause an unreasonable release of dust.
+Note 4 - To prevent causing an unreasonable release of dust, the following measures or similar measures can be used: - altering work practices to avoid or minimise the generation of dust; - scheduling activities for times when they will have least impact;

-Land disturbance

-A2: The holder of the environmental authority must ensure that the area and duration of disturbance to land and vegetation are minimised.
-Note 3 - To minimise the area and duration of disturbance to land and vegetation the following measures or similar measures can be used: - altering work practices to avoid or minimise the generation of dust; - scheduling activities for times when they will have least impact; - spraying water on roads and tracks; - revegetating disturbed areas as soon as practicable; - leaving or creating wind breaks or screening; and - installing pollution control equipment (e.g. fitting bag filters or a cyclone to dust generating equipment).
+- revegetating disturbed areas as soon as practical; - leaving or creating wind breaks or screening; and - installing pollution control equipment (e.g. fitting bag filters or a cyclone to dust generating equipment).